 But your debt payments severely impact your flexibility.
 If thirty percent of your cash flow goes towards debt payments, you simply have fewer options for changing plans.
 When things aren’t flexible, they break.
 I don’t want you or your budget to break.

-One of your most powerful tools for staying out of debt and being in control is living on last month’s income, YNAB’s Rule Four.
+One of your most powerful tools for staying out of debt and being in control is aging your money, YNAB’s Rule Four.
 This gives time to deal with whatever life might throw at you.
 You can plan for the whole month at a time, and really appreciate the big picture.

 These are really good reasons not to take on new debt, and why I wrote last time about being selective about what makes for “good debt.”
 If it’s going to impact your cash flow and your decision making in these ways, I sure want it to be something important, and something that adds value to your life.
 There’s plenty of room to engage in friendly debate about how mortgages, student loans, and other debt fit into that.
-The important thing is that it is about your priorities.
-I think using YNAB has made you a lot better at identifying what those are.
+The important thing is that it’s about your priorities.
+I think using YNAB makes you a lot better at identifying what those are.